JoeManto/OnePalette/readme.md

 ---
 ## Up Comming Features
 **1. Custom Application File Extension**
-  * For importing and exporting palettes

 **2. Cloud Syncing for palette data**
-  * Web App version for on the go users

 **3. Sketch App Plugin Integeration**
-Not much work here yet.
-As cloud syncing will be needed to automatically fetch user palettes.

 ---
-## To-do
-* change NSStatusItem Image to the logo